lukkrim/cse15l-lab-reports/lab2/lab2.md

 Output 2<br>
 <img src = "Samson.png" width = 400 height = 100><br><br>
 **Which methods in your code are called?**<br>
-The handleRequest function is called everytime the page is refreshed<br>
+The handleRequest function is called everytime the page is refreshed<br><br>
 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**<br>
 For my function, the argument and field valeus are assigned to the following:<br>
 Revelant argument: `URL url` = http://localhost:4000/add-message?s=Hello&user=Samson<br>